 Your team will also do a complete exam, including a painless bone mineral density scan.
 They will look at two factors: your ‘T’ score, which compares your score with healthy, younger women and a ‘Z’ score, comparing your score with others of your age.
 A negative number does not automatically mean you have osteoporosis, just thinner bones than average.
 However, the higher your negative score the more likely you experience bone fractures.
 If your score is below -2.5, you most likely have osteoporosis.

-Self care at home takes steps to improve bone health in order to prevent bone pain and fractures.
+Self care at home takes steps to improve bone health to prevent bone pain and fractures.
 Bones are often overlooked when it comes to conditioning and care.
 Remember – bones are living tissues with blood vessels and nerves, continually producing blood cells.
-As with other tissue, bones will break down and renew but the aging process slows down this rebuilding and you start to lose bone density.
+As with other tissue, bones will break down and renew but the aging process slows down this rebuilding process.
+Most people start to lose bone density around age 30.

 Weight-bearing exercise encourages the body to create stronger bones.
 Just as muscles grow stronger when used, bones become denser when you place demands on them.
 Weightlifting and weight-bearing exercises are the most effective.
 Check with your doctor or physical therapist for weight-bearing exercises that are appropriate for you.